Compactification of Reductive Group Schemes: Introduction

 \begin{conjecture}[ {\cite[Conjecture 6.2.3]{kestutis}}] For an isotrivial reductive group $G$ over a Noetherian scheme $S$, there are a projective, finitely presented $S$-scheme $\overline{G}$ equipped with a left $G$-action and a $G$-equivariant $S$-fiberwise dense open immersion

 \end{conjecture}

-When $G$ is an isotrivial torus, this is shown in \cite[\S 6.3]{kestutis}.
-Using a variant of the Artin--Weil method of birational group laws, \cite{shangli} considers the case of adjoint $G$ and obtains an equivariant compactification whose geometric fibers agree with classical wonderful compactifications.
-In this paper, we construct a smooth projective $G\times_S G$-equivariant compactification for any isotrivial reductive group over an arbitrary base, thus verifying Conjecture \ref{conj:main}:
+The case where $G$ is an isotrivial torus was established in \cite[\S 6.3]{kestutis} (see also \cite[Proposition 7.2.1]{kundu}).
+For adjoint $G$, Li \cite{shangli} confirmed the conjecture using a variant of the Artin--Weil method of birational group laws.
+In this paper, we construct a smooth projective $G\times_S G$-equivariant compactification for any isotrivial reductive group $G$ over an arbitrary base $S$, thus verifying Conjecture \ref{conj:main}:

-\begin{theorem} Let $G$ be an isotrivial reductive group scheme over a scheme $S.$ Then there exists a smooth projective $S$-scheme $\ol G$ containing $G$ as a fiberwise-dense open subscheme equipped with a left and right action of $G$ extending that on $G$ given by left and right multiplication. \end{theorem}
+\begin{theorem} Let $G$ be an isotrivial reductive group scheme over a scheme $S.$ Then there exists a finitely presented smooth projective $S$-scheme $\ol G$ containing $G$ as a fiberwise-dense open subscheme equipped with a left and right action of $G$ extending that on $G$ given by left and right multiplication. \end{theorem}

+When $S$ is the spectrum of an algebraically closed field and $G$ is adjoint, it is known that the wonderful compactification satisfies the assertions of Theorem \ref{thm:main}.
+To place our results in context: Over algebraically closed fields, the wonderful compactification for adjoint reductive groups was introduced by de Concini and Procesi \cite{DP}, and extended to arbitrary characteristic by Strickland \cite{strickland}.
+According to \cite{shangli}, Gabber constructed it for Chevalley group schemes over $\Spec\ZZ$ in an unpublished article.